Ogier's lawyers write around 200 briefings each year, and the publications that earn the most "clicks" always throw up a few surprises.

 Simon Felton was one of five lateral partner hires at Ogier in 2017 – this joint update with Raulin Amy on the implications of a recent English case on the tax residency of Jersey companies was published shortly after his arrival.

-Nick Rogers again, this time with associate Cory Macculloch, on Cayman as a jurisdiction for Initial Coin Offerings (ICOs), and how ICOs fit into the regulatory framework around money service businesses, AML, exchange of information and the Mutual Funds Law.
+Nick Rogers again, on Cayman as a jurisdiction for Initial Coin Offerings (ICOs), and how ICOs fit into the regulatory framework around money service businesses, AML, exchange of information and the Mutual Funds Law.

 A Luxembourg law governing the exploration and use of near earth objects in space came into effect on 1 August – partner Laurent Thailly and associate Fiona Schneider published a briefing explaining the international legal context and the Grand Duchy's wider space exploration strategy.